arencrg/voluntinder_rrr/README.md

 ## The Problem

 Our team believes that work done for no one's benefit is time wasted.
-The problem we've decided to focus on is the lack of resources to find meaningful projects for people to dedicate themselves to, so we decided to create a matching platform for volunteer experiences.
+The problem we've decided to focus on is the lack of resources to find meaningful projects for people to dedicate themselves to, so we've created a matching platform for volunteer experiences.

 At this point, you may find yourself asking, _Why volunteer?
 Who still does that, anyway?
 What do I get out of it?_ And to that we quote Muhammad Ali for another nugget of wisdom on why we wanted to do what we did: